wybo/agentbase/README.md

 You may see this by running a sample model, then use the browser's View Page Source.

-Often the models will print to the "javascript console" while they run.
+Often the models will print to the "JavaScript console" while they run.

 #### Building a Model